Why are these 7 tips important?

-The following 7 proven tips will aid you in selecting the RIGHT processes the first time.
+The following 7 Proven Tips For Selecting the RIGHT Process will aid you in selecting the RIGHT processes the first time

 PROVEN TIP #1 – Only select processes that are stable with low system changes.

-• So, a process meets the common criteria above.
+• So, a process meets the standard criteria above.
 But it can be a maintenance nightmare if the underlying application is not stable.

 • Great!
 The manual process is stable and does not change often.
 It does not mean the underlying application is also stable with infrequent change.

 • Stability also relates to application platforms that are not scheduled for an upgrade.
 Planned process deployments vs. application upgrades will wreak havoc on automation deployments.

 PROVEN TIP #2 – Keep it simple and avoid complex processes

 • Forrester suggests using the “Rule of Five” has no more than…

 PROVEN TIP #3 – Because you have an automation tool does not mean you should automate every process